cssantos0/devops-sample-app-demo/README.md

-# Devops Demo - Sample App
+# DevOps Demo - Sample App

 This is a backend service representing a given planet size called cirene.